Comparing gravitational waveform models for binary black hole mergers through a hypermodels approach: Results

 \subsubsection{\N{GW200311}}

-Specific to this event, we find no evidence of spin and consistent source parameters and log-likelihood estimates among all models.
+Specific to this event, we find no evidence of spin and consistent source parameters and log-likelihood estimates among all models, as reported in Tables~\ref{tab:mass-pars},~\ref{tab:spin-pars} and~\ref{tab:log_lik}.
 However, \xphm seems to be the most favored approximant by the event (cf. Table~\ref{tab:probs}).